planetxpress/discord-konnfer-ksk/README.md

 ## Usage

-Mention the bot user `@KSK` in a channel it has access to followed by one of the available commands.
+Ensure to tag/mention the bot user `@KSK` in Discord when using the following commands.

 ### Command List